Brand Names: Savella

 Milnacipran affects certain chemicals in the brain called neurotransmitters.
-An abnormality in these chemicals is thought to be related to fibromyalgia.
-Milnacipran is not used to treat depression but how it works in the body is similar to how some antidepressants work.
+An abnormality in these chemicals is thought to be related to fibromyalgia (a medical condition that causes chronic pain in the muscles and joints).
+Milnacipran is not used to treat depression but it works similarly to how some antidepressants work.

-Milnacipran is used to treat a chronic pain disorder called fibromyalgia.
+Milnacipran is used to treat the chronic pain caused by fibromyalgia.

-Milnacipran may also be used for other purposes not listed in this medication guide.
+Milnacipran may also be used for purposes not listed in this medication guide.